anoumaru/AL-Maktaba-A-Rabita/README.md

 A specialized Islamic literature application featuring cross-referencing capabilities between books.
 The app primarily focuses on Arabic content with full RTL (Right-to-Left) support for all interfaces and text.

+## Community
+You can join the community on Discord: https://discord.gg/8e2bkbPz

 ## Core Features

 ### Book Management